huawei-lin/GBDT_unlearning/README.md

 # OnlineBoosting

-The implementation for paper [Machine Unlearning in Gradient Boosting Decision Trees](https://dl.acm.org/doi/10.1145/3580305.3599420) (Accepted on SIGKDD 2023).
+The implementation for paper [Machine Unlearning in Gradient Boosting Decision Trees](https://dl.acm.org/doi/10.1145/3580305.3599420) (Accepted on KDD 2023).
 OnlineBoosting support training, unlearning and tuning.
 This implementation base on the toolkit of [ABCBoost](https://github.com/pltrees/abcboost).

 ## Quick Start